dfinity/portal/docs/tokenomics/token-holders/nns-app-quickstart.md

 :::caution
 Your neuron will follow when there are enough votes to make a call (whether it is a ADOPT or REJECT).
 Your neuron will only cast a vote if **more than half** of the neurons within the group vote the same way.
 For example, if you follow 10 neurons on a topic:

 a.
-Your neuron only votes to adopt if at least 6 out of the 10 neurons vote to adopt
+Your neuron only votes to adopt if at least 6 out of the 10 neurons vote to adopt.

 b.
 Your neuron only votes to reject a proposal if at least 5 out of the 10 reject the proposal